nextgis/docs_ngweb/source/admin_interface.rst

 A table will be displayed in a new tab.
 Table allows to perform the following operations with a selected record :numref:`admin_table_objects2_upload`:

-1. Open.
+1. Open
-2. Edit.
+2. Edit
+3. Delete
-3. Go to (after a click a map tab will become active and a map will display the selected feature).
+4. Go to (after a click the selected feature will be displayed on the map)
+5. Use Search Box

 .. figure:: _static/table_objects2.png
    :name: admin_table_objects2_upload